Yeah, okay, well, that's the second place that I've seen it, but I haven't seen any real confirmation.

 That's not all.

-ISIS have vowed online to take over Rome and quote, throw homosexuals off the leaning tower of pizza.
+ISIS have vowed online to take over Rome and, quote, throw homosexuals off the leaning tower of pizza.

-And they wrote pizza instead of PISA.
+And they wrote pizza instead of pizza.

-The ISIS supporter threatens to bring Sharia law to the Italian Capitol.
+In the message posted by a confirmed Twitter account linked to ISIS, the ISIS supporter threatens to bring Sharia law to the Italian capital.

 Of course, they're just pretending to want Sharia law.